 The role of negligence is a critical consideration when deciding whether or not to pursue litigation after an accident.
 When car drivers believe that the personal injury they suffered was due to the truck driver’s negligence or inadequate training, it is a good idea to seek the counsel of an experienced local personal injury attorney.

-For years, the attorneys at Ferrara Law have been helping accident victims throughout New Jersey as they navigate the litigation process.
-Contact Ferrara Law today for a free case evaluation and discuss the next steps in your journey toward monetary compensation for damages.
+For years, the Cherry Hill truck accident attorneys at Ferrara & Gable have been helping accident victims throughout New Jersey as they navigate the litigation process.
+Contact Ferrara & Gable today for a free case evaluation and discuss the next steps in your journey toward monetary compensation for damages.